Blueshoe/website/content/blog/local-kubernetes-development.md

 Prerequisites
 :::
 :::globalParagraph
 ‘Local Kubernetes development’ – or rather, ‘How can I stuff as **many tech buzzwords** into a short blog article as possible?’
 One might also want to pop in the term ‘K8s’ somewhere, which is used as an abbreviation for ‘Kubernetes’ … but let’s not go crazy here.
 In order to understand this blog post, we’ll assume you have a **basic understanding of Kubernetes**.
-If that’s not the case, we can recommend this [Comic](https://cloud.google.com/kubernetes-engine/kubernetes-comic){.bs-link-blue} by Google:
+If that’s not the case, we can recommend this <a href="https://cloud.google.com/kubernetes-engine/kubernetes-comic" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">Comic</a> by Google:
 :::

 ![bildschirmfoto_3](/img/blogs/bildschirmfoto_3.jpg){.object-cover .max-w-full .mb-5}